El-Farouk Khaki

-El-Farouk Khaki (born October 26, 1963) is a Tanzanian-born Muslim Canadian of Indian origin who is a refugee and immigration lawyer, and human rights activist on issues including gender equality, sexual orientation, and progressive Islam.
+El-Farouk Khaki (born October 26, 1963 in Tanzania) is a Canadian immigration lawyer and human rights activist on issues including gender equality, sexual orientation, and progressive Islam.
 He was the New Democratic Party's candidate for the House of Commons in the riding of Toronto Centre in a March 17, 2008 by-election.
 Khaki came in second with 13.8% of the vote.

 Biography

 He was born in Tanzania, which his family fled in 1971 escaping political persecution.
 His parents arrived in Canada in 1974 and settled in Vancouver where Khaki grew up.
 He earned a law degree from the University of British Columbia before moving to Ottawa in 1988 and has lived and worked in Toronto since 1989.
 He worked as a political staffer at Queen's Park until 1993 when he left to establish his legal practice.
 Khaki is a member of the Law Society of Upper Canada and has been in private practice since 1993.
 On June 26, 2014, he married his longtime partner Troy Jackson.